fosterrath-mila/ift6759/projects/project1/evaluation.md

 during the final test, your ``prepare_dataloader`` and ``prepare_model`` functions may be called up to seven times each (once per station).

+Regarding the "datetimes" that will be used for the final test: as mentioned in the project presentation, we will be focused on daytime GHI predictions.
+Also, for a single "target datetime" (``T_0``), remember that we expect your model to produce four GHI values, i.e. one for each of ``[T_0, T_0 + 1h, T_0 + 3h, T_0 + 6h]``.
+Due to the wide "horizon" that a single target datetime covers, it is possible that predictions for ``T_0`` may fall in nighttime (e.g. if ``T_0`` is 4PM).
+In order to still properly cover all real use cases of a GHI prediction model, we will still ask for prediction sequences that partly fall after sunset or before sunrise.
+In those cases, only the GHI predictions that correspond to timestamps in the day will be kept for analysis.

 Finally, note that your model should in no circumstances produce Not-A-Number (NaN) values as output.
 The evaluation will throw an error if it does, and you will be penalized.
 If the groundtruth contains a NaN value for a target GHI, we will ignore its impact on our end.
 We will also only focus on daytime sequences and thus